GLBS Covered Call Strategy

 GLBS (Globus Maritime Limited), in the Industrials sector, (Marine Shipping industry), listed on NASDAQ.

-Globus Maritime Limited, an integrated dry bulk shipping company, provides marine transportation services worldwide.
-It owns, operates, and manages a fleet of dry bulk vessels that transport iron ore, coal, grain, steel products, cement, alumina, and other dry bulk cargoes.
-As of March 31, 2022, the company's fleet included nine vessels with a total carrying capacity of 626,257 deadweight tonnage.
-It charters its vessels to operators, trading houses, shipping companies and producers, and government-owned entities.
-The company was incorporated in 2006 and is based in Athens, Greece.
-Globus Maritime Limited is a subsidiary of Firment Trading Limited.
+Globus Maritime Limited (GML) is an international dry bulk shipping firm that specializes in providing worldwide marine transportation services.
+The company owns, manages, and operates a fleet of dry bulk carriers, which are essential for shipping a variety of raw materials and commodities, including iron ore, coal, grain, steel products, cement, alumina, and other bulk cargoes.
+As of March 31, 2022, GML's fleet consisted of nine vessels with a combined carrying capacity of 626,257 deadweight tons (DWT).
+These vessels are chartered out to a diverse range of clients, such as maritime operators, trading firms, other shipping companies, various producers, and government-owned organizations.
+Founded in 2006, Globus Maritime Limited is headquartered in Athens, Greece, and operates as a subsidiary of Firment Trading Limited.

-GLBS (Globus Maritime Limited) trades in the Industrials sector, specifically Marine Shipping, with a market capitalization of approximately $44.2M, a beta of 0.36 versus the broader market, a 52-week range of 0.99-2.44, average daily share volume of 90K, a public-listing history dating back to 2008, approximately 25 full-time employees.
+GLBS (Globus Maritime Limited) trades in the Industrials sector, specifically Marine Shipping, with a market capitalization of approximately $77.9M, a trailing P/E of 94.55, a beta of 0.28 versus the broader market, a 52-week range of 1-3.75, average daily share volume of 139K, a public-listing history dating back to 2008, approximately 25 full-time employees.
 These structural characteristics shape how GLBS stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 0.36 indicates GLBS has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+A beta of 0.28 indicates GLBS has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+The trailing P/E of 94.55 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+GLBS pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a covered call on GLBS?